EhabMagdyy/Bash-Scripts/README.md

 ### 7.Weather

 This simple Bash script allows you to check the current weather for a specified city using the `wttr.in` service.
 It prompts the user to enter a city name and then fetches the weather information for that city.

+---

+### 8.CurrencyExchange

+This Bash script allows you to check the latest exchange rates for a selected base currency using the [ExchangeRate-API](https://www.exchangerate-api.com/).
+It uses `rofi` for interactive selection of the base currency and displays the exchange rates in a searchable list.

+> Uses `rofi` to let you select or enter a base currency from a predefined list for an interactive selection.

+#### Prerequisites

+Before running the script, ensure you have the following installed:
+- `curl`: For making API requests.
+- `jq`: For parsing JSON responses.
+- `rofi`: For interactive selection and display.